yeasy/learning_pickleball/en/01_background.md

 **Note: Evolution of Scoring Rules**

 Traditional pickleball rules employed "Side-out Scoring," where only the serving team can earn points when they win a rally.
-However, with the growth of professional pickleball, the PPA (Professional Pickleball Association) and other professional tours have experimented with "Rally Scoring" in selected events (MLP reverted main doubles matches to side-out scoring in 2026), where the winner of every rally scores points, regardless of whether they are the serving team.
-This makes matches faster-paced and more exciting, and easier to watch.
+However, with the growth of professional pickleball, the PPA (Professional Pickleball Association) and other professional tours have experimented with "Rally Scoring" in selected events; MLP's 2025 competition structure switched its main doubles format back to side-out scoring while keeping DreamBreakers under rally scoring.
 Beginners should understand both scoring systems to adapt to different tournaments and opponents of varying levels.

 ## 1.4 Pickleball Features